 The most basic CRM system provides a central place to store customer and prospect contact information.
 But a CRM is more than a database of customer data.
 Modern CRMs like Microsoft Dynamics 365 empower organizations to focus on relationships with all sorts of entities, including suppliers, vendors, contractors, service users, and more.

-Many enterprises experience some of the biggest gains in productivity, efficiency, and profitability by embedding CRM into every aspect of their business, from HR and Accounting to Customer Services and Supply Chain Management.
+Many enterprises experience some of the biggest gains in productivity, efficiency, and profitability by embedding CRM into every aspect of their business, from HR and Accounting to Customer Service and Supply Chain Management.

 CRM can be on-premise or cloud-based.
-In 2008, 12% of the businesses utilizing CRM used a cloud-based system.
+In 2008, utilizing CRM used a cloud-based system.
 By 2017, that figure had increased to 87%.
-A cloud-based system like Microsoft Dynamics 365 [please hyperlink to the long-form article – A comprehensive guide to Microsoft Dynamics 365 CRM submitted in Aug] doesn’t need special installation and there’s no hardware to set up, keeping IT and operating costs low.
+A cloud-based system like Microsoft Dynamics 365 doesn’t need special installation, and there’s no hardware to set up, keeping IT and operating costs low.
 It also simplifies deployment across the organization’s existing infrastructure and eliminates the headache of version control.
 Moreover, it offers other benefits like remote real-time access, automatic updates, and enhanced security protection.

 A CRM like Dynamics 365 can deliver all these benefits to modern enterprises: